Spiez: Transport

 The municipality of Spiez is served by the Spiez railway station and the outlying station of Lattigen bei Spiez.
 Spiez is a major junction point of one of the two major north–south railway axis in Switzerland through the Alps: the Simplon line.
-Coming from Germany, Basel and Bern, the line further goes through two major the Alps traversing tunnels, namely the Lötschberg Base Tunnel (35 km, since 2007) to Brig in Valais with a totally distinct climate in just 35 minutes, and then further through the Simplon Tunnel (20 km, 1906) to reach Italy, where it finally arrives at the major junction point of northern Italy: Milan.
+Coming from Germany, Basel and Bern, the line further goes through two major Alps traversing tunnels, namely the Lötschberg Base Tunnel (35 km, since 2007) to Brig in Valais with a totally distinct climate in just 35 minutes, and then further through the Simplon Tunnel (20 km, 1906) to reach Italy, where it finally arrives at the major junction point of northern Italy: Milan.
 The old line through the since 1913 existing and 500 m higher situated Lötschberg Tunnel (15 km) is still operating and a touristic highlight.
 The parts between Bern and Brig is operated by BLS AG (Lötschberg railway line), but also intensely served by SBB CFF FFS.
 The lines between Bern and Interlaken (Lake Thun railway line) is served by BLS, SBB, ICE, and TGV.
 BLS' Spiez–Erlenbach–Zweisimmen railway line is part of the Golden Pass Express between Lucerne and Montreux at Lake Geneva.